2U1/Qwen2-VL-Finetune/README.md

 This repository contains a script for training [Qwen2-VL](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct) and [Qwen2.5-VL](https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct) with only using HuggingFace and [Liger-Kernel](https://github.com/linkedin/Liger-Kernel).

+## Notification

+**Currently Qwen2.5-VL has a bug when using Flash-attention2.
+You need to disable to train the model.**

 ## Other projects

 **[[Phi3-Vision Finetuning]](https://github.com/2U1/Phi3-Vision-Finetune)**<br>